US: Russia adds troops near Ukraine despite drawdown claims

 Asked why Russians would claim to be withdrawing when government intelligence, commercial satellite photos and social media videos showed no evidence of that, State Department spokesman Ned Price said: “This is the Russian playbook, to paint a picture publicly … while they do the opposite.”

-Maxar Technologies, a commercial satellite imagery company that has been monitoring the Russian buildup, reported that new photos show heightened Russian military activity near Ukraine, including the construction of a pontoon bridge in Belarus less than 6 kilometers (4 miles) from the Ukrainian border.
+British Defense Secretary Ben Wallace also said there had been an increase of up to 7,000 troops in recent days.

+“We have seen the opposite of some of the statements,” he said in Brussels.
+“We’re going to judge Russia by their actions and at the moment the troop buildup continues.”

-NATO Secretary-General Jens Stoltenberg said the alliance also had not seen “any withdrawal of Russian forces,” as did some European governments.
+NATO Secretary-General Jens Stoltenberg also said the alliance had not seen “any withdrawal of Russian forces.”

 Ukrainian President Volodymyr Zelenskyy similarly dismissed the Russian claims.